magnuskiro/magnuskiro.github.com/mgmt/the_value_of_certifications.md

 for their expertise.
 The idea being that having certifications in the wrong areas says a lot about where you spend your time.

-Further more the time spending might be way off if the candidate dosn't have any hands on experience.
+Further more the time spending might be way off if the candidate doesn't have any hands on experience.
 Nothing beats the hard earned combat knowledge.
 Knowing the quirks of the game and having the gut feeling always beats the glorious certifications.